-We’re no longer living in a cash-first world, so if your business involves selling to people face-to-face you may need a ‘point of sale’, or POS system, to allow customers to tap, insert or swipe their cards or phones.
-POS terminals can also be used for ‘card not present’ (CNP) transactions too, meaning many different types of business can use them.
+The way we manage our money is changing.
+The simple fact is that we’re no longer living in a cash-first world.
+So, if your business involves selling to people face-to-face, you may need a ‘point of sale’ or POS system.
+These allow customers to tap, insert or swipe their cards or phones, using more modern payment techniques to complete their transaction.

-POS systems are made up of hardware with software applications that vary according to your business needs, so we’ll run you through the basics to help you choose which system will work best for you.
+POS systems are made up of the physical hardware itself, which works in tandem with software applications that vary according to your business needs.
+We’ll run you through the basics to help you choose which system will work best for you.

 What is a POS system?

-POS systems can be hosted at your premises, or they can be run as a cloud-based system that can be accessed from anywhere.
-The latest systems are run behind the scenes by EPOS, or electronic point of sale, which give you access to a whole world of modern tech to support your business.
+You can host your POS system at your premises.
+Or they can be run as a cloud-based system that can be accessed from anywhere.
+The latest systems are run by EPOS, or electronic point of sale, which gives you access to a wealth of modern tech to support your business.

 What does a POS system do?